-Except in extreme cases, the quantity of lime required will vary from 50 to 100 pounds per 1000 square feet, or from one ton to two tons per acre.
+Except in extreme cases, the quantity required will vary from 50 to 100 pounds per 1000 square feet, or from one ton to two tons per acre.

-It is especially difficult to change the reaction of silt or clay that is well fortified with organic matter; hence such soils require more lime than a light, sandy soil having the same intensity of acidity.
+It is especially difficult to change the reaction of silt or clay that is well fortified with organic matter; hence such soils require more lime than a light, sandy soil having the same intensity of low pH.

-It is important to spread evenly since the lime will not move laterally through the ground, but only downward.
-On established turf areas, the lime should be washed or brushed off the grass leaves to prevent burning.
+It is important to spread evenly since it will not move laterally through the ground, but only downward.
+On established turf areas, it should be washed or brushed off the grass leaves to prevent burning.

 Native Limestone Country